Foods Processed with Ultra-Smart Methods

 the dough conditioner emulsifiers listed above with enzymes because those

-sound better to consumers even if current ingredients are all known to safe and
+sound better to consumers even if current ingredients are all known to be safe

 The 12-grain bread had those same ingredients plus 14 more